cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   --null-counter-is-noop {true,false}
-                         when active, Mindcode assumes assigning a 'null' to  '@counter' is ignored by the processor and may produce code depending on this behavior
+                         when active, Mindcode assumes assigning a 'null' to  '@counter' is ignored by the processor and may produce code depending on this behavior --processor-size-limit {1..1000000}
+                         sets the maximum supported size of the processor's configuration in the game (in bytes)

 Mlog formatting options:
   Options determining how the mlog code  is  generated  and  formatted,  including  instructions generated to carry over